swetasharma/Combining-Distribution-and-MultiThreading/README.md

 # Combining-Distribution-and-Multithreading

-Fundamental blocks of distributed computing:
+Processes and Threads are the Fundamental blocks of distributed computing:

-Processes and Threads

-Within a process you can create multiple threads
+Within a process you can create multiple threads (JVM is one process)

 Multithreaded Servers:
 As an extension to the servers that we studied in client-server programming.
 As a motivating example, we studied the timeline for  a single request sent to a standard sequential server, which typically consists of four steps :